 What is Teriyaki?

-Technically speaking, in Japan, the word Teriyaki (or 照り焼き) refers to a cooking method where you broil or grill food with a mixture of soy sauce, mirin, and sugar.
+Traditionally in Japan, teriyaki (照り焼き) refers to a cooking method where food is grilled or broiled with a mixture of soy sauce, mirin, and sugar.

 First, gather your ingredients: